 A Smoking Pack Year Calculator was created in Excel, based upon the online version found at http://smokingpackyears.com/.
-This calculator simplifies the task of calculating pack years when a subject smoked tobacco in forms other than cigarettes (e.g., pipes, cigars, loose tobacco) or changed their smoking habits over the years.
+This calculator simplifies the task of calculating pack years when a subject changed their smoking habits over the years.

 We have recorded the formulas used in the calculator, to have available for reference.
 The formulas in the calculator as of 2/09/2011 are listed below.